 Jumeirah & Umm Suqeim

-An area which is predominantly villas owned by locals, this luxurious area doesn’t have a large number of hotels compared with Dubai Marina but does offer beautiful beaches.
+An area which is predominantly villas owned by locals, this luxurious area doesn’t have a large number of hotels.
+When compared with Dubai Marina but does offer beautiful beaches.
 Both public and private beaches.

 Recommended Jumeriah Hotels

 Luxury: Mandarin Oriental Jumeirah

 If you’re a party person, Trade Center is ideal since it offers a range of hotels and is close to Dubai’s thriving nightlife.

 Close to Downtown and not too far from the historical parts of Dubai such as Al Fahidi Historical District.
 This area is a great area with a wide range of hotels, from city apartments to five star hotels.
 This is the opposite end of Dubai to Dubai Marina so again, this is another area where it depends on what activities you plan to do.
 The vast majority of bars and night clubs are here.
 You’re also closer to the gold and spice souqs.
 Along with Dubai airport.

 Mid Level: Four Points by Sheraton